 Great Ocean Road things to do – Otway tree top

 The zipline adventure is 2.5 hours of fun on the Great Ocean Road.
-The Treetop Forest Adventure Walk covers a 1.9km rainforest experience as you walk through cool temperate old-world rainforests.
+The Treetop Forest Adventure Walk covers a 1.9km rainforest experience as you walk through cool, temperate old-world rainforests.

 The walk features a 600m long and 30m high steel structure that allows you to access the treetop canopy walkway.
 Panels dotted along the walk provide information about the rainforest ecosystem you are experiencing.
-For young adventures in Victoria, there is the magical-enchanted forest featuring fairies, dragons and more!
-The Otway Fly is one of the premier Great Ocean Road attractions for families.

 Wildlife guided tour on Great Ocean Road

-Along the way, you will experience the flora and fauna of the area with the chance of encountering animals such as kangaroos, Koalas, emus, and kookaburras.
 All people doing the guided Great Ocean Road tour are provided with binoculars to enhance the viewing possibilities.
 Book your spot today on this unique wildlife tour.

 Relax, rekindle and recharge on the Great Ocean Road Australia